By Kelcey Alonzo

 Gc: How do you like playing in NYC?

 KE: I love it!
 Reminds me of when I was living there.
-Only difference is that now I see I must have been out of my mind to move there with $800 and a guitar– me plus three roommates in a one bedroom, and one was a drummer who played loud as can be!
+The only difference is that now I see I must have been out of my mind to move there with $800 and a guitar– me plus three roommates in a one bedroom, and one was a drummer who played loud as can be!
 We used his floor tom-tom as a table.
 Insane, but that was life at the time.
 Nothing like the adventure of following your dream.

 Gc: Are you touring with the same rig you used on The Tonight Show?